Squirrel Facts for Kids (Backyard Behavior You’ll Love!)

 - A squirrel can only find 25% of their hidden food.
 This means that when a squirrel hides 10 nuts, they only find 2-3 of them.

 Squirrels are an incredibly diverse group of animals, with more than 278 different types from all corners of the world.
-Here are just a few examples of the many squirrel species worldwide, each with its unique characteristics and adaptations to their environments. ππ³
+Here are just a few examples of the many squirrel species worldwide, each with its unique characteristics and adaptations to its environment.

 - Red Squirrel (The Chatterbox): Red Squirrels are a bit smaller than gray ones but have fiery red fur.
 They are known for their noisy chatter and are often found in forests.
 They're like the talkative cousins of the squirrel family.
-Red Squirrels can be found in the United States, Europe, and parts of Asia, but the U.S. squirrels are not the same and are a different species.
+Red Squirrels can be found in the United States, Europe, and parts of Asia, but the U.S. squirrels are not the same species.

 - Fox Squirrel (Big Bushy-Tail Friends): The North American fox Squirrel is larger and has bushy tails.
 They're brownish-red and can jump from tree to tree, just like their gray cousins.
 You might find them in your local park or the woods.
 Unlike North America's Fox Squirrel, the Eastern Fox Squirrel in India features striking white and brown fur.